shycopney44/W_S5M1_Project/README.md

   ---

-Inside the section element of the HTML there are four divs.
+Inside the section element of the `index.html` file, you will find four divs.
 Add a class name of "widget" to all of them.
-Do not modify the HTML.
-Use JavaScript!
+Remember, you're only allowed to change the `index.js` file.

 You will know your code is working correctly because some CSS will kick in for the widgets, and you will also see a passing test inside the terminal executing your tests.
 The end result in the DOM should look like the following: